What If Your AI Scientist Could Remember Why It Failed? EvoScientist's Self-Evolving Research Team

 In practice, most teams are terrible at preserving failure knowledge.
 Success cases get documented, blogged, turned into conference talks, added to the wiki.
 Failed directions usually remain trapped inside one person’s head or buried in a postmortem everyone avoids reading after two weeks.

 For an autonomous agent that explores a big search space, failure knowledge can be more valuable than success knowledge because it cuts branches off the tree.
-Sometimes knowing where the walls are matters more than having one more inspirational map.

 Do the Results Actually Matter?
 This Time, Yeah, Kind of.